JayceonHo/JayceonHo/README.md

 ## Hi there 👋

-Welcome to visit my homepage, my research interests include Medical AI, Computer Vision and Graph Learning.
+Welcome to visit my homepage, I'm a second-year PhD student at SIGS, Tsinghua University.

+My research interests lie in Multi-modal Learning, Medical AI, Computer Vision and Graph Learning.

 I'm open to collaborations and internships focused on developing interesting AI techniques.